OISTE/repository/OWGTMCPS.md

 - TLS Certificates: Used for Server Authentication.
 - Device Certificates: Used for Client Authentication.

-The different profiles are mainly differetiated by the appropriate combination of values in the "Key Usage", "Extended Key Usage" and/or the use of particular Policy Identifiers.
+The different profiles are mainly differentiated by the appropriate combination of values in the "Key Usage", "Extended Key Usage" and/or the use of particular Policy Identifiers.
 This combination of values can imply that the certificate is mandatorily subject to requirements stipulated by the CA/B Forum and/or Root Programs, that take precedence over stipulations in this document.
 In particular:
 - Server Authentication Certificates are subject to the CABF Baseline Requirements and (if applicable) EV Guidelines regulating these types of certificates.
 - Secure Email Certificates are subject to the CABF Baseline Requirements for S/MIME Certificates.